 Latest News

 - FireWise 2024-2025 Certification ReceivedTo be part of FireWise USA, our FireWise Director Richard Flores must re-certify us every year.
 Richard has completed our re-certification and a photo of the current certificate is shown below.
 FireWise certification may give you a discount on homeowner’s insurance.
 But the work we do cleaning up our neighborhood for FireWise may save our homes in and of itself.
 Visit our FireWise page today and figure out what you can do!
+Last updated on 2025-04-12 07:13:46

 - Looking for A Security Firm…One of our newer neighbors asked for recommendations about security firms.
 Many people travel much when not here and are wanting to make sure their homes are safe.
 Others, worried about the world, just want to be safe here.
 This discussion may help your neighbors find their way.
 So if you have had any experience with security systems or security firms, join in here and pass it on… (Comments will be moderated before being posted.
-Names will be removed, if requested, but must be provided,)
+Names will be removed, if requested, but must be provided,) Last updated on 2025-04-12 07:17:43

 - HVHOA Board Meeting Minutes of March 5, 2025The attached minutes are for the Board of Directors Meeting held March 5, 2025.
-These minutes are NOT AS YET approved by the board.
+These minutes are NOW approved by the board.
+Last updated on 2025-04-06 07:59:04

 - Water Matters for MarchThe City of Tucson provides fresh water for most of us.
 This is their March “Water Matters” post: